kkrull/javascript-sandbox/Readme.md

 This project is a place for me to experiment with how to do JavaScript development in a Maven project.

+Get started by running `mvn jasmine:bdd` and pointing your browser to `http://localhost:8234`.

 ## Testing